Melanie Clark Mogavero, PhD

 - Strategic Compass Committee: Intellectual Experiences (AY 2016-2017)

-- Provided advocacy and assistance to people with developmental disabilities in gaining access to necessary services and supports appropriate to their needs and goals.
-These responsibilities were conducted to the standards of New York State Office for People with Developmental Disabilities (OPWDD; formally OMRDD), and the United States Government Medicaid program.
+- These responsibilities, along with written documentation, were conducted to the standards of the New York State Office for People with Developmental Disabilities (OPWDD; formally OMRDD), and the United States Government Medicaid program.

-- Worked in conjunction with the New York State Department of Social Services and New York State Child Protective Services to provide advocacy and assistance to families with special needs.
-Assistance and advocacy included assessing barriers to become stable and self-sufficient and assisted in obtaining necessary services.
+- Advocated and Collaborated ISPs with the New York State Department of Social Services and New York State Child Protective Services

-- Taught a variety of academics to children ages 6-14 with Autism Spectrum Disorders according to their needs and Individualized Education Plan (IEP).
+- Taught a variety of academics to children ages 6-14 with Autism Spectrum Disorders according to their Individualized Education Plan (IEP).

 - Psychologist Intern, under the supervision of Dr. Paul Shapiro – Capital District Psychiatric Center, Albany, NY